vvh24/portfolioBase/docs/05-components.md

 # Component Psychology System

+## Components

+Our components are designed to be intuitive, approachable, and accessible for everyone.
+Each component is built with usability and inclusivity in mind, following best practices for accessibility and clear, friendly microcopy.

+**Component Principles:**
+- Simple, familiar patterns
+- Clear labels and instructions
+- Generous touch targets and spacing
+- Consistent interaction states

+**Accessibility:**
+- All components meet WCAG AA standards
+- Keyboard and screen reader support by default

+**Examples:**
+- Buttons: Rounded corners, clear text, friendly colors
+- Cards: Soft shadows, ample padding, clear hierarchy

+**Contribution:**
+- Community feedback is welcome—everyone’s input helps us improve!

 ## Psychological Foundation

 Our component system is built on principles of cognitive psychology, interaction design research, and behavioral science.
 Each component is designed to optimize both conscious and unconscious user interactions.